ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 When you add a tag to the ``role`` option, Ansible applies the tag to ALL tasks within the role.

+When using ``vars:`` within the ``roles:`` section of a playbook, the variables are added to the play variables, making them available to all tasks within the play before and after the role.
+This behavior can be changed by :ref:`DEFAULT_PRIVATE_ROLE_VARS`.

 Including roles: dynamic re-use
 -------------------------------